David Thatcher – Japanese Armour Restorer

 Therefore I have been motivated to produce this website with the aim of providing such an insight for those that are interested in this subject.

 I would like to point out that my journey into restoration is one of self-improvement and discovery, I am not in any way deemed to be an expert and am very much the student on the subject, and all mistakes made are my own.
 I now train in Japan now every year making regular visits to study and learn new Katchushi skills.
 I would also like to make that point that anything is within reach for those that truly wish to grasp it.
 Love, motivation, determination and pig stubbornness have been my key to this, what began as a fascination became a profession.
+For anyone that is on social media I operate a group on Facebook about the craft of armour restoration, please feel free to join it and interact.

 I’ve always been fascinated by the samurai warriors of Japan.
 This interest has taken along a wonderful journey where through the martial arts I have been able to gain a valuable insight into the warrior’s mindset.
 Since the age of eight, I began studying the budo Japanese arts of Jiu-Jitsu, Jodo, Kendo, Iai-do and Ken-Jitsu.
 As a young man, I would train every evening and weekend without fail.
 Over the years I have been able to study under many renowned masters, some of which who have taken me under their wing as a personal student, to whom I am gratefully indebted.